Ohio high court advises judges not to refuse to perform gay marriages

 | CLEVELAND

-CLEVELAND Judges in Ohio should not refuse to perform same-sex marriages based on personal or religious beliefs, a board appointed by the state's Supreme Court said in an informal, nonbinding opinion released on Monday.
+CLEVELAND Judges in Ohio should not refuse to perform same-sex marriages based on personal or religious beliefs, the state's Supreme Court said in an informal, nonbinding opinion released on Monday.

 The advisory opinion was issued in response to inquiries from judges and a judicial association seeking guidance, after a number of Ohio judges refused to marry same-sex couple or halted civil marriages altogether.